mndlx/mandolin/README.md

 # Mandolin — Elegant TUI Utilities for Node.js

-> **Work in progress** — This library is under development.
-Some APIs may change in upcoming releases.

----

 ## 🚀 Overview

 **Mandolin** is a small collection of utilities for building interactive text-based interfaces (TUI) in **Node.js**.
 It provides input prompts, interactive selections, animated spinners, and ANSI text styling tools — all fully typed in **TypeScript** and designed for simplicity and extensibility.